-Shona Robison to replace Kate Forbes as finance secretary
+Shona Robison replaces Kate Forbes as finance secretary

 The SNP's deputy leader, Keith Brown, has been replaced by Angela Constance as the country's justice secretary.

-The remaining three members of the cabinet team are:
+The remaining three members of the nine-strong cabinet team are:

 - Mairi Gougeon, who remains the rural affairs secretary